 In addition if it is not possible to take all the annual leave entitlement on return from family leave within that particular leave year, the employee should be allowed to carry over any balance to the following year.
+It is important to ensure that where such an employee has been unable to take their annual leave due to maternity leave, they are provided with their paid annual leave at another point.

-In normal circumstances, term-time workers will only receive payment in lieu of holiday entitlement when they decide not to return to work following the family leave, but employers could also offer payment in lieu for any enhanced holiday entitlement above their statutory entitlement.
+In normal circumstances, term-time workers will only receive payment in lieu of holiday entitlement when they decide not to return to work following the family leave, but employers could also offer payment in lieu for any enhanced (contractual) holiday entitlement above their statutory entitlement.